Philippine trial of Chinese fishermen stalls without interpreter

 The court has asked the foreign ministry in Manila, the capital, for an official interpreter in order to avoid delay.

-Lawyers appointed by the court to defend the fishermen say they are also having difficulty getting the Chinese embassy to certify that they can handle the criminal case.
+Lawyers appointed by the court to defend the fishermen are also having difficulty getting the Chinese embassy to certify that they can handle the criminal case.

 Such a sign-off is a necessary step before they can represent the fishermen as indigent litigants.

-Last month, Philippine police seized a Chinese fishing boat in Half Moon Shoal in the disputed Spratly Islands, about 100 miles off the coast of Palawan, and arrested 11 crew members.
-Two were later freed because they were minors.
+Last month Philippine police seized a Chinese fishing boat in Half Moon Shoal in the disputed Spratly islands, about 100 miles off the coast of Palawan, and arrested 11 crew members, but later freed two because they were minors.